Umami, Petrol and Vegetal Aromas Behind the Glass in the Chemical and Sensorial Terroir of Wine Tasting with Gus Zhu

 Transcript

-Natalie MacLean 00:07:34 I’ll put a link in the show notes to all retailers worldwide at Natalie MacLean dot com.
-Forward slash 307.
-Okay, on with the show.
-Gus Chiu is the first Chinese national to become a master of wine, and he works as a research and development scientist at Harvey 81 Group in California, specializing in chemical analysis and sensory studies of the aroma compounds in wine, cork and oak.
-Gus holds a master of science degree in Viticulture and Enology from UC Davis.
-He graduated from that in 2017 and then achieved a master of wine qualification in 2019.
-He’s been busy in addition to his research in flavor chemistry and sensory science.
-Gus is a professional wine educator offering tutorials to wine enthusiasts around the world.
+Natalie MacLean 00:07:36 Okay, on with the show.
+Gus Zhu is the first Chinese national to become a Master of Wine, and he works as a research and development scientist at Harv81 Group in California, specializing in chemical analysis and sensory studies of the aroma compounds in wine, cork and oak.
+Gus holds a Master of Science degree in Viticulture and Enology from UC Davis.
+He graduated from that in 2017 and then achieved a Master of Wine qualification in 2019.
+He’s been busy.
+In addition to his research in flavour chemistry and sensory science, Gus is a professional wine educator offering tutorials to wine enthusiasts around the world.
 He joins us now from his home in Napa Valley.
 Gus, we’re so glad to have you here with us.
 Welcome.
-Thank you.

 Natalie MacLean 00:10:54 Yeah, because the pass rate is only 10% or something really low, isn’t it?